cloudmesh-community/book/chapters/modify-pi-image.md

    passwd:  readline
 ```

 The meaning of the attributes is rather simple.
-Under images we specify a number of images that we could chose and are downloaded onto the computer that burns the SD-cards if they are not present.
-The cluster base hostname is defined by the attribute `hostname` and the first worker node to be specified has the postfix defined by start.
-We define the last number also in the yaml file, while we will look between the start and the end number.
-The number of leading blanks is defined by the start and end numbers.
-A special node called `lead` is specified that is the lead node and all worker nodes are accessible by this lead node.
+Under images we specify
+a number of images that we could chose and are downloaded onto the
+computer that burns the SD-cards if they are not present.
+The cluster
+base hostname is defined by the attribute `hostname` and the first
+worker node to be specified has the postfix defined by start.
+We define
+the last number also in the yaml file, while we will look between the
+start and the end number.
+The number of leading blanks is defined by the
+start and end numbers.
+A special node called `lead` is specified that is
+the lead node and all worker nodes are accessible by this lead node.
 Furthermore. the lead node will be used to monitor the cluster.
+If the
-If the start number includes the lead ode the lead node will be configured.
-The attribute range specifies which SD-cards are configured.
-Note this could be a subset of the entire cluster defined by start and end.
+start number includes the lead ode the lead node will be configured.
+The
+attribute range specifies which SD-cards are configured.
+Note this could
+be a subset of the entire cluster defined by start and end.

-### Gregor: Manual page cmd5 may be easier than click.
+### Gregor: Manual page cmd5 may be easier than click

     modify_sdcard -fetch [Raspbian|dexter|https://downloads.raspberrypi.org/raspbian_lite_latest]  - fetched the image
     modify_sdcard -burn IMAGE   - puts the given image on the sd card